 In previous exercises you have used the bench potentiometer to create a controllable voltage supply.
-In this experiment, you will use a servo potentiometer to measure the angular position of a DC motor.
+In this experiment, you will use a servo potentiometer to measure the angular position of a DC motor in real time.
 In either case the principle is the same: the potentiometer is used as a voltage divider that produces an output voltage that is linearly dependent on angular position of the wiper.
-The bench potentiometer is a "single-turn" potentiometer with physical stops at the extreme positions ("single-turn" is misleading because the physical stops are usually such that the angle the potentiometer can turn is less than 360°).
+The bench potentiometer is a "single-turn" potentiometer with physical stops at the extreme positions ("single-turn" is misleading because the physical stops are usually such that the angle the potentiometer can turn is much less than 360°).

-The potentiometer mounted on the motor setup, however, is a special potentiometer called a servo potentiometer.
+However, the potentiometer mounted on the motor setup is a special potentiometer called a servo potentiometer.
 A servo potentiometer does not have a mechanical stop that limits the potentiometer's rotation.
 Therefore, the shaft of a servo potentiometer can be rotated indefinitely.
 Unfortunately, there is a small "dead-zone" of about 5-10 degrees that produces an open circuit when the wiper moves across the dead zone.
-The equation that defines the output voltage, $V{out}$ , of a servo potentiometer with a dead zone can be expressed as:
+The equation that defines the output voltage, V{out} , of a servo potentiometer with a dead zone can be expressed as:

-$$V{out} = V{in} \frac{\theta}{\left(360^\circ - \theta{dz}\right)} \tag{1}$$ where $V{in}$ is the input voltage in volts, $\theta$ is the angular position of the wiper in degrees, and $\theta{dz}$ is the angle of the dead zone in degrees.
-For Equation (1) to be true, we must prevent current from flowing through the wiper (i.e. the input impedance of the circuit the potentiometer is connected to must be very large).
-One effective way of ensuring that no current is drawn from the wiper is to use an op-amp as a buffer (see the first op-amp in the circuit of Figure 1).
+$$V{out} = V{in} \frac{\theta}{\left(360^\circ - \theta{dz}\right)} \tag{1}$$ where V{in} is the input voltage in volts, θ is the angular position of the wiper in degrees, and θ{dz} is the angle of the dead zone in degrees.
+For Equation (1) to be true, we must prevent current from flowing through the wiper (i.e. the input resistance to the circuit the potentiometer is connected to must have a very large input resistance).
+One effective way of ensuring that no current is drawn from the wiper is to use an op-amp as a buffer (see the first opamp in the circuit of Figure 1).
 As you may recall, one of the properties of an op-amp is that its inputs have high input impedances.
 Therefore, the buffer circuit uses the op-amp to provide the voltage and current necessary to drive the remainder of the circuit while it matches the voltage of the wiper connected to its non-inverting input.
-A buffer is not required if the data acquisition card of the computer or a digital multimeter is used to measure the wiper voltage since these devices are designed to have very high input impedances.
+A buffer is not required if the data acquisition card of the computer or a digital multimeter is used to measure the wiper voltage since these devices have very high input resistances.

 The resistive materials used in most potentiometers are wire windings.
 As the wiper moves across these windings high-frequency electrical noise is produced.
-Therefore, it is especially important to filter the signal from the wiper using a low pass filter (see second op-amp in Figure 1) if the circuit accepting the signal is sensitive to high-frequency noise.
+Therefore, it is especially important to filter the signal from the wiper using a low pass filter if the circuit accepting the signal is sensitive to high-frequency noise.
 However, apart from the noise produced during motion, a potentiometer is a very useful tool to measure angular position.